andybalham/blog-source-code/blog-posts/adventures-with-xray-part-2.md

 Although I started this post with the intention of diving into the traces of a full application, that will have to wait until the next post.

-This short exercise with the unit test shows quite neatly how you can use the service map and traces to see where issues are.
+This short exercise with the unit test shows how you can use the service map and traces to see where issues are.
 The integration with the logs then allows you to drill down and see the underlying reasons.
+In particular, X-Ray gave visibility to the asynchronous event-driven behaviour and the behaviour under failure conditions.

 I am looking forward to seeing what tracing through the application will bring.

 ## Addendum

-The unit test used a wrapped SDK client to publish events.
+The unit tests used a wrapped SDK client to publish events.
 This cause the following error to appear in the console.

 ```text
 console.error